Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

 The states described above do not put the MotoSuiveur system in a fault state.
 Fault states can occur for a variety of reasons (overspeed detection, unwanted movement detection, loss of power supply etc.).
-When the hoist is requested to move, the MC starts to follow in the direction it is needed.
+When the hoist is requested to move, the MC starts to follow in the direction it is required.
 During following, the MC checks for exceeding the maximum permissible hoist speed.
 When the MotoSuiveur system detects that the defined speed is exceeded, it trips, Fault indicator became active, Hoist enabled indicator became inactive and prevents the hoist from moving.